WalterEdwardd/Dirk_Rossmann_GmbH-Daily_Sales_Forecasting_Project_for_the_Next_Six_Weeks/README.md

-# Dirk Rossmann GmbH - Forecast The Daily Sales For The Next Six Weeks Project
+# Dirk Rossmann GmbH - Forecast The Daily Sales For The Next Six Weeks_Python_Project
 A project aimed at processing, exploring and forecasting daily sales data for Dirk Rossmann GmbH for the next six weeks.

+Tools used: Python, Excel, PowerPoint

 ## I. Description
 This project involves analyzing sales data for Dirk Rossmann GmbH to forecast daily sales for the next six weeks.